Meta-awesomeness is a term I invented for when someone recognizes that something about themselves is uncool, which then ironically makes them cool.

 For example, the guy who can be a condescending prick who also makes fun of himself for being a condescending prick.
 Or the boyfriend who knows he can be insensitive at times and asks his girlfriend to help him be better about it.
 Or the girl who genuinely apologizes for being late and admits she’s a forgetful person and needs reminders.
 Or the football player who embarrassingly admits he enjoys ballet.
-Or the boss at work who knowingly thanks his employees for putting up with his irrational angry tirades.
+Or the boss at work who knowingly thanks his employees for putting up with his irrational, angry tirades every so often.

 The fact these people know the negative or unpopular aspects of their personalities makes them that much more awesome.
 It draws us closer to them.
 It turns their weaknesses into strengths.